5850 College Street

 - Language and cognition in adults with neurological disorders

-- HUCD 5290: Introduction to Neurosciences for Communication Disorders
+- CMSD 5290: Introduction to Neurosciences for Communication Disorders

-- HUCD 6350: Assessment of Neurogenic Language and Cognitive Disorders - Adults
+- CMSD 6350: Assessment of Neurogenic Language and Cognitive Disorders - Adults

-- HUCD 6550: Seminar in Adult Communication Disorders
+- CMSD 6550: Seminar in Adult Communication Disorders

-- Ingles, J., Fisk, J., Fleetwood, I., & Darvesh, S. (in press).
-Dissociations of case and font in peripheral dysgraphia.
-Cognitive and Behavioral Neurology.
+- Ingles, J., Fisk, J., Fleetwood, I., Burrell, S. & Darvesh, S. (2015).
+Peripheral dysgraphia: Dissociations of lowercase from uppercase letters and of print from cursive writing.
+Cognitive and Behavioral Neurology, 27, 31-47.

 - Ingles, J. L. & Eskes, G. A. (2008).
 A comparison of letter and digit processing in letter-by-letter reading.
 Journal of the International Neuropsychological Society, 14,164-173.

 - Ingles, J. L., Boulton, D. C., Fisk, J. D., & Rockwood, K. (2007).
 Preclinical vascular cognitive impairment and Alzheimer disease: Neuropsychological test performance 5 years before diagnosis.
 Stroke, 38, 1148-1153.

 - Ingles, J. L., Fisk, J. D., Passmore, M., & Darvesh, S. (2007).
 Progressive anomia without semantic or phonological impairment.
 Cortex, 43, 558-564.